n0irx/bluemberg/content/about.md

 I mainly talk about Software Engineering, Cybersecurity and CTF, Computer Architecture and Infrasturcture.

-I love coffee ☕, cats 🐱, and Ichigo 🍓
+I love coffee ☕, cats 🐱, and Strawberry 🍓